On the action of relatively irreducible automorphisms on their train tracks: Introduction

 \section{Introduction}

-\textbf{Overview.} Automorphisms of free groups play a central role in the Geometric Group Theory.
+\textbf{Overview.} Automorphisms of free groups play a central role in Geometric Group Theory.
 Culler-Vogtmann Outer space is one of the main methods that are currently used for the study of automorphisms of free groups.
 Irreducible automorphisms have been studied the most, as there are available many different tools for them (for instance, train tracks representatives~\cite{BH-TrainTracks}).

-More recently, Guirardel and Levitt introduced in~\cite{GuirardelLevitt} the notion of a relative outer space of a group, corresponding to a free factor system.
-These relative spaces, have been used for the study of automorphisms of general free products, but also for reducible automorphisms of free groups, as any automorphism is relatively irreducible with respect to the appropriate relative outer space.
+More recently, Guirardel and Levitt introduced in~\cite{GuirardelLevitt} the notion of a relative outer space of a group corresponding to a free factor system.
+These relative spaces have been used for the study of automorphisms of general free products but also for reducible automorphisms of free groups, as any automorphism is relatively irreducible in the appropriate relative outer space.
 Note that many of the classical tools that are available for irreducible automorphisms, are also available in relative outer spaces; for instance, existence of train track representatives in the general context is proved in~\cite{FM15}.

 In this paper, together with our companion paper~\cite{FMS}, we study relatively irreducible automorphisms.
-In particular, we focus on their minimally displaced set (with respect to the Lipschitz metric) which (by~\cite{FM15}) can be seen as the set of train track points.
+In particular, we focus on their minimally displaced set (with respect to the Lipschitz metric) which (by~\cite{FM15}) can be seen as the set of train track points (and train track properties will be crucially used in our arguments).

+\textbf{Main Results of the Paper.} (See section~\ref{sec2} for a more complete explanation of our terminology.)